MESKENDIR VALLEY TRAIL IN CAPPADOCIA, TURKEY

 We began walking from Goreme Town in the heat and it was set to be a 3km walk to the start of the trail.
 However, as so often happened in Goreme and Cappadocia, we hitch-hiked our way to the start of the trail.

-A good landmark to find the trail is the Kaya Camping Ground.
+A good landmark to find the trail is the Kaya Camping Ground, which is just past the Goreme Open-Air Museum.
 When you drive towards Kaya Camping from Goreme, you will find Kaya Camping on the left.
 The first road after Kaya Camping is the road you want and there is a sign on the wall, which I have pictured below to make sure you find the trailhead.
 Throughout the trail there are signs saying Rose Valley and Red Valley, which means you are going the right way as they are at the end of the trail essentially.

 MY EXPERIENCE ON THE MESKENDIR TRAIL